1pbx/kazoo-deploy/docs/index.md

 [1pbx](https://1pbx.io/) has taken the original scripts which were created for CentOS 6 systems and updated them to be used with CentOS 7.

+### List of Scripts

+Collection of scripts are within the scripts directory https://github.com/1pbx/kazoo-deploy/tree/master/scripts

 #### Original Script Source